KevLoughrey/AnEcumenicalExtension/README.md

 # An Ecumenical Extension
 A browser extension that generates a random Father Ted quote whenever clicked.
-Uses the absolutely fantastic [Father Ted API](https://fatherted.irish/) as a backend.
+Uses the absolutely fantastic [Father Ted API](https://fatherted.irish/) as a backend, and the Marcellus SC font by [Astigmatic](https://fonts.google.com/specimen/Marcellus+SC).

 # Installation
 ## Chrome/Chromium